nvbach91/iga-hybrid/README.md

 # IGA-HYBRID
 Repository for the internal grant project involving hybrid modeling of RDF knowledge bases

-## LOV experimental queries to find hybrid knowledge representations
+## Queries to find hybrid knowledge representations
 Run these queries at https://lov.linkeddata.es/dataset/lov/sparql

 ## Or use this web client that will do it for you